Binary-Eater/Intel-Galileo-Pi-Bluetooth-Ethernet-Bridge/README.md

 For extra help, use the link below or contact Babu at (408)833-5642 or rahul_ram@me.com

-For Bluetooth Ethernet Bridge
+For Bluetooth Ethernet Bridge: http://www.hkepc.com/forum/viewthread.php?tid=1710030
-http://www.hkepc.com/forum/viewthread.php?tid=1710030

-For DHCP Server
+For DHCP Server:
 https://rbgeek.wordpress.com/2012/05/14/ubuntu-as-a-firewallgateway-router/